pidoshva/CS4400/Base_Line_Content/README.md

 - **Display Profiles:** Double-clicking on a name opens a detailed profile for the selected entry, showing information about the mother, child, and contact details.
 - **Copy to Clipboard:** Users can copy profile information for easy documentation and sharing.
 - **Excel Export:** Saves the combined dataset to an Excel file (combined_matched_data.xlsx).
+- **Unmatched Data:** Displays unmatched data if any found.
+- **Nurse Assignment:** Ability to assign nurses to children
+- **Nurse Statistics:** Displays every assigned nurse and the amount of children assigned to that nurse with an ability to view children's profiles.
+- **Encryption Key Generation:** Generates an encryption key for file encryption.
+- **File Encryption/Decryption:** An ability to encrypt and decrypt `xlsx` file for added protection.

 ## Prerequisites